Arman5563/Sharif-Bank/README.md

 # Sharif-Bank
-Spring 2021\n
+Spring 2021

-Implementation of a simple banking system in Java\n Report in written in Persian
+Implementation of a simple banking system in Java

+Report is written in Persian